Latest Posts

 Gentleness and good humour

 September is my favourite month, leaves fall from the trees, jumpers come back on.
 It’s the start of all things cosy.
 It feels like a new beginning somehow.
 Sunburn, eating outside and hay fever are gone and in comes boots, hot chocolate, the colour orange.
 I try to make September resolutions.
-I look back on Continue reading
+I look back on the huge bite I chewed off in January and pick just one or two things for the rest of the year.
+The beginning of the year feels like you have so much time, and it’s hard to keep track when you’re living it.
+But September… Continue reading

 -